Author

 Terms of Use

 This electronic version is a licensed copy owned by Rensselaer Polytechnic Institute, Troy, NY.
-Copyright of original work retained by author.;
+Copyright of original work retained by author.

 Abstract

 Chemical compositions of prestellar and protostellar environments in the dense interstellar medium are best quantified using a multidisciplinary approach.
 For my dissertation, I completed two projects to measure molecular abundances during the earliest phases of star formation.
 The first project investigates gas phase CO depletion in molecular cloud cores, the progenitors of star systems, using infrared photometry and molecular line spectroscopy at radio wavelengths.
 Hydrogenation of CO depleted onto dust is an important first step toward building complex organic molecules.
 The second project constrains polycyclic aromatic hydrocarbon (PAH) abundances toward young stellar objects (YSO).
 Band strengths measured from laboratory spectroscopy of pyrene/water ice mixtures were applied to estimate abundances from features attributed to PAHs in observational YSO spectra.
-PAHs represent a distinct but important component of interstellar organic material that is widely observed but not well quantified in star-forming regions.;
+PAHs represent a distinct but important component of interstellar organic material that is widely observed but not well quantified in star-forming regions.

 Description

-May 2014; School of Science
+School of Science

 Department

-Multidisciplinary Science Program;
+Multidisciplinary Science Program

 Publisher